Rememberthesurvivors.com

 Guila Benchimol, Board Member: gbenchimol@snapnetwork.org

-Eight leaders were recently excluded from mediation with the Board of Directors of SNAP.
-8 out of 12 rejected!
-How?
+Eight leaders were recently excluded from mediation with the Board of Directors of SNAP—8 out of 12 rejected!
+How did this happen?
 Why?
-It's time for you to ask the Board if you are ratified and vetted as a leader.
-Don't say, "I've been a leader for a LONG TIME with SNAP.
-I'm sure I'm vetted and ratified."
-The Board applied arbitrary rules to these 8 leaders and excluded them from discussions!
+It's time for you to inquire with the Board about your status as a vetted and ratified leader.
+Don’t assume that long-standing tenure guarantees your position; many believed the same.
+The Board implemented arbitrary criteria that led to the exclusion of these 8 leaders from discussions.

 This phone line has been in operation for years and was funded by private individuals